billynoodle/cursor-auto-rules-agile-workflow/docs/testing/test-documentation-standards.md

 ## Overview

-This document defines the standards for documenting tests in our codebase.
-Consistent documentation helps maintain test clarity, improves maintainability, and ensures knowledge transfer across the team.
+This document outlines our standards for documenting tests across the application.
+Clear and consistent test documentation is essential for maintaining test quality, enabling collaboration, and ensuring long-term maintainability.

 ## JSDoc Standards